 Ford said the problem occurs because of inadequate clearance between the engine cover and the cruise control cable.
-This can cause the throttle to stick when the accelerator pedal is fully or almost fully depressed.
+This can allow the throttle to stick when the accelerator pedal is fully or almost fully depressed.

-It plans to fix the problem by having dealers raise the engine cover by replacing a fastener.
+The automaker plans to fix the problem by having dealers raise the engine cover by replacing a fastener.
 This will provide adequate clearance for the cable, Ford said.

-Regardless, it will be several weeks before Ford has the parts for the repair at dealerships.
+It will be several weeks before Ford has the parts for the repair at dealerships.
 Customers worried about a sticking gas pedal can take their Escape to a dealership and have the cruise control cable disconnected and secured in place until the permanent fix can be made.

 Ford said the problem occurs only when a driver presses the pedal all the way or almost all the way to the floor.